ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 an arbitrary URI.
 The associated URI could be statically configured with the client instance or in the client software's documentation.
 As a consequence, these URIs SHOULD be short.
-The user code URI MUST be reachable from the end user's browser, though the URI is usually be opened on a separate device from the client instance itself.
+The user code URI MUST be reachable from the end user's browser, though the URI is usually opened on a separate device from the client instance itself.
 The URI MUST be accessible from an HTTP GET request and MUST be protected by HTTPS or equivalent means.